DivBruno/GenesisRPG/README.md

 OBJECTIVES:
 * A roll system with custom, predefined and favorites rolls.
 * A way to see your character sheet, edit it and save the changes.
-* As a bonus, also a mode to modify your CS without saving it (useful during battles, for example).
+* As a bonus, a mode to modify your CS without saving it (useful during battles, for example).

 FUTURE:
 * I'll try to make a UI, never made one so wish me luck xD.